Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

-\paragraph{Memory requirements} The highest performances of semantic segmentation models is usually obtained by training with large resolutions, which lead to high computational resources in terms of memory consumption and computation time.
+The highest performance of semantic segmentation models is usually obtained by training with large resolutions, which leads to high computational resources in terms of memory consumption and computation time.
 In Table \ref{tab:memory}, we present the time and memory requirements to train the models reported in Table \ref{tab:class_perf}.
-The advantages of the proposed strategy is clearly seen as resources are signficantly decreased.
-For instance, for the $1/8$ resolution models, the training is over 7 times faster than that of the $1/2$ resolution ones, while maintaining more than 90\% of the mIoU performance at the $1/2$ resolution.
+The advantages of the proposed strategy is clearly seen as resources are significantly decreased.
+For instance, for the $\frac{1}{8}$ resolution models, the training is over 7 times faster than that of the $\frac{1}{2}$ resolution ones, while maintaining more than 90\% of the mIoU performance at the $\frac{1}{2}$ resolution.
+Note that for full-resolution, we needed to employ twice the memory required for $\frac{1}{2}$ resolution and present very similar performance.
+This suggests that our soft-labels are capable of conserving all information on $\frac{1}{2}$ half-resolution images.

 \paragraph{On the advantages of using multi-class pixels} We quantify the effect of considering multi-class pixels by only computing the loss over the single-class pixels or both the single and multi-class pixels.
-These loss setups are used to drive training processes on the Cityscapes training images at different resolutions using the proposed strategy or the nearest neighbor one.
-Note that the latter only generates single-class pixels.
-Reported results in Table \ref{tab:abl} suggest that the main benefits of the proposed strategy emerge from the down-sampling proposal: as the gain obtained by MC is narrower than the overall gain obtained when the down-sampling strategy is changed.
-However, empirical results suggests that MC pixels do have a positive impact in the model performance for bigger input resolutions.
-This is specially remarkable for the highest resolution explored (half-resolution), where our soft labels are capable of conserving all the information of the labels.
+Note that Nearest Neighbour only generates single-class pixels.
+We focus only on the most competitive architecture (HRNetV2) for the following analyses.
+Reported results in Table \ref{tab:abl} suggest that the main benefits of the proposed strategy emerge from removing the introduced sampling noise: as the gain obtained by MC is narrower than the overall gain obtained when the down-sampling strategy is changed.
+However, empirical results suggest that MC pixels do have a positive impact on the model performance for bigger input resolutions.
+This is particularly noteworthy at the highest resolution ($\frac{1}{2}$ resolution), where our soft-labels preserve all label information.